Raikia/seat-market-seeding/README.md

 3. Refresh ESI market data.
 4. Use the dashboard to review shortages, prices, health, and restock exports.

-The settings page also includes reusable market profiles, restock history retention, and maintenance actions such as clearing restock history.
+The settings page also includes reusable market profiles, recommendation tuning, stock history retention, and maintenance actions for clearing stock history or target audit history.

 ## Dashboard and History

 The dashboard is meant for day-to-day restocking.
 It shows each market’s health, local quantity, target quantity, missing quantity, local price, Jita price, restock cost, and restock volume.
 Restock lists can be copied directly into EVE multi-buy.

-The restock history page keeps a record of stock state changes, with filters and a small chart for recent stocked, low, and empty events.
+The history page is meant for planning.
+It keeps a record of stock state changes, estimated sold quantities, restocks, and daily market movement.
+It includes filters, charts, most-sold item tables, restock frequency tables, and a needs-attention view for items whose target stock probably needs to change.

+From the history page you can open an item detail modal to review recent stock transitions, target-change history, current market stock, values, restock volume, and a sales trend chart.
+Target stock can be edited directly from that modal.

+Target changes are audited separately from stock history.
+The audit log records who changed a target, when it changed, the old and new target, the old and new low warning, and whether the change came from a manual edit, bulk import, saved fit import, doctrine sync, recommendation, or market clear.

 ## Permissions